 Model Wears Mermaid Tail and Swims with Whales to Raise Awareness for Marine Conservation

 Hannah's Resumé: Model, Swimmer, Professional MermaidHannah Fraser, a 36-year-old model and swimmer from Australia, perform underwater in films, television shows and commercials.
-But he worldwide travels are not only about glamour and delighting 5-year old girls.
+But her worldwide travels are not only about glamour and delighting 5-year-old girls.
 She also swims with whales, dolphins, sharks, stingrays and camera crews aplenty to promote marine conservation.
 She's also published a book titled Last Night I Swam With a Mermaid to teach children about environmental issues (and mermaids, I suppose), and part of the profits from the book will go to Philippe Cousteau's EarthEcho foundation.

 I'm guessing that growing up, Hannah saw Splash more than once (the movie starring Darryl Hannah, another green activist).

 She Can Hold Her Breath for 2 MinutesBecause she is a talented swimmer and can hold her breath for up to two minutes, Hannah can be quite convincing as a mermaid, to the delights of many children she swims with.
 Sometimes the world just needs a bit of magic.